krzemienski/awesome-from-stars/README.md

 * [learnroku/crash-course](https://github.com/learnroku/crash-course): This course is intended to quickly get you up to speed on Roku SceneGraph.
 It's aimed at an audience of developers who are familiar with streaming video applications but are unfamiliar with Roku.
 * [unclecode/crawl4ai](https://github.com/unclecode/crawl4ai): 🚀🤖 Crawl4AI: Open-source LLM Friendly Web Crawler & Scraper.
 Don't be shy, join here: https://discord.gg/jP8KfhDhyN
 * [crawlab-team/crawlab](https://github.com/crawlab-team/crawlab): Distributed web crawler admin platform for spiders management regardless of languages and frameworks. 分布式爬虫管理平台，支持任何语言和框架
+* [apify/crawlee](https://github.com/apify/crawlee): Crawlee—A web scraping and browser automation library for Node.js to build reliable crawlers.
+In JavaScript and TypeScript.
+Extract data for AI, LLMs, RAG, or GPTs.
+Download HTML, PDF, JPG, PNG, and other files from websites.
+Works with Puppeteer, Playwright, Cheerio, JSDOM, and raw HTTP.
+Both headful and headless mode.
+With proxy rotation.
 * [openshift-evangelists/crd-code-generation](https://github.com/openshift-evangelists/crd-code-generation): None
 * [matmoi/create-DASH-HLS](https://github.com/matmoi/create-DASH-HLS): A tutorial to generate fMp4 files compatible with dash and HLS
 * [int128/create-ecr-repository-action](https://github.com/int128/create-ecr-repository-action): Action to create Amazon ECR or ECR Public repository and put lifecycle policy